DorArlaki/Deploy-Group-Policy/WMI.md

-### Use this Query , change host name for the ones you want ti apply the GPO
+### Use this Query , change host name for the ones you want to apply the GPO
 ```
 SELECT * FROM Win32_ComputerSystem WHERE Name = 'PC-004' OR Name = 'PC-005'
 ```